 - Release Date: March 18, 2016

 - Cast: Shailene Woodley, Theo James, Naomi Watts

 |Domestic Gross: $66,184,051||Overseas Gross: $113,062,817|

 The diminishing returns continued overseas for the struggling third chapter and China posted the highest offshore numbers at $18.6 million and France posted a solid $16.2 million.
 The overseas total stalled at $113 million across many distributors.
 With most distributors barely breaking even on the title or even in the red, Lionsgate was reportedly looking for ways to slash the budget on the final pic Ascendant.
-Corporate greed got its comeuppance and Ascendant was canceled and Lionsgate tried to shop the ending as a made for TV movie.
-With the cast refusing to return, it is impossible to know what the flywheels at Lionsgate are planning.
+Corporate greed got its comeuppance and Ascendant was canceled and Lionsgate tried to shop the ending as a made for TV movie, but the cast refused to return.
 A fitting end for a poor series.